Build investment portfolioInvesting in the stock market

 Options give the buyer the right, but not the obligation, to buy (call option) or sell (put option) a precisely defined underlying security at a predefined price.
 These rights are tradable and have a price.
 When you sell a right, you receive a so-called premium, which the buyer of the right pays you.

 If you want to increase your equity exposure but wait for the price to fall, you can earn a small premium by selling put options (puts).
-By selling put options at a discount to the current price of the underlying (short put), you give others the right to sell you the agreed number of the underlying at the agreed price (strike price) during the term of the put.
-If the price of the underlying rises, you collect the premium because no one will offer to buy the underlying.
+By selling put options at a discount to the current market value of the underlying (short put), you give others the right to sell you the agreed number of the underlying at the agreed price (strike price) during the term of the put.
+If the price of the underlying rises, you collect the premium, because nobody will offer to buy the underlying.
 The option expires worthless.
-However, you improve the return on your portfolio by collecting the option premium.
+However, you improve the return on your portfolio by earning the option premium.
 However, if the price falls below the agreed strike price, you as the seller of the put must buy the underlying from your contractual partner at the agreed strike price.
-This is where the one-off amount comes into play: you use it to buy the shares / ETFs tendered to you in order to switch from cash to shares, which is what you wanted anyway.
+This is where the one-off amount comes into play: you use it to buy the shares / ETFs offered to you in order to switch from cash to shares, which is what you wanted anyway.

 Options trading is only suitable for experienced investors, as the strategy is not risk-free.
-Although the option premium received helps to increase the return on your portfolio, you bear a basically unlimited risk of loss when selling short puts, as the underlying can theoretically become worthless.
-In addition, if markets rise sharply or persistently, the sale of short puts results in opportunity costs because you are not invested.
+Although the option premium received helps to increase the return on your portfolio, you basically bear an unlimited risk of loss when selling short puts, as the underlying can theoretically become worthless.
+In addition, if markets rise sharply or persistently, selling short puts creates opportunity costs because you are not invested.

 Summary: Time, not timing.